ptTeradata/listener-documentation/api/v1/targets.md

 ## Get Target Status

 A target's status is the current status of the writer, which can be one of four states: `started`, `starting`, `paused`, or `pausing`.
 Due to a writer taking some time to deploy, the `starting` and `pausing` statuses indicate the writer is changing state.
+In the case of a `paused` or `pausing` state the response will contain also a `reason` field with a constant value to give more details about what put the writer in pause state.
+Indeed, a writer could have been paused due to a bad record encountered writing a batch of data, due to a user request to stop a writer or update a targer, or some internal error.

 #### Definition